RLOpenCatalyst/rg-doc/source/Features.rst

 Navigation to Budget management

 Login as a PortalAdmin account.
-Click on “ ≣ “ option which is available on left side header.We can see the  following details
+Click on “ ≣ “ option which is available on left side header.
+We can see the  following details:

-a. **My Organizations** : Through this we can navigated to All Organizations page
+  * a. **My Organizations** : Through this we can navigate to the **All Organizations** page
-b. **Budget Management** : Through this we can navigated to Budget Details page
+  * b. **Budget Management** : Through this we can navigate to the **Budget Details** page

 .. image:: images/Image1.png

+At the top of this view we can see the summary of budgets across all organizational units in the KPI cards.
-We can see budget details  with different KPI cards.We can see the following KPI cards:
+We can see the following KPI cards:

-**Total Budget Allotted**: This is the budget allocated for the Organization during the creation.
+  * **Total Budget Allotted**: This is the sum total of budget allocated for all projects in the Organization.
-**Total Budget Consumed**: This is the budget consumed by all Organizations.
+  * **Total Budget Consumed**: This is the budget consumed by all Organizations.
-**Total Budget Available**: This is the available budget for Organization
+  * **Total Budget Available**: This is the portion of the alloted budget which is not yet consumed.

 .. image:: images/Image2.png

+The Administrator user can view organization-specific budget details by clicking on one of the lines above.
-We can see Organization-wise Budget Details in the table format:
+The following details are visible in a table format:

 .. csv-table::